STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 - **Browsed any form of social media**
 - etc.

 The list goes on and on, the uses of artificial intelligence in out modern day and age are endless.
-Seeing such technologies associated with big name companies like Google, Apple, or Amazon may signficantly complicate our perception AI.
+Seeing such technologies associated with big name companies like Google, Apple, or Amazon may significantly complicate our perception AI.

 However, we are here to tell you that behind all the math involved, AI is solely the formatting and storage of data.
 It is not some celestial consciousness that knows all.